bradymholt/geekytidbits.com/posts/2022-10-06-inline-typescript-with-github-actions-/index.md

           echo 'Sleepyhead'
 ```

 That works just fine and is easy.
-But, I enjoy writing shell scripts with TypeScript (checkout my library [jsh](https://github.com/bradymholt/jsh)!) but to do this with Actions, I've usually created a script file and then called it separately.
+But, I enjoy writing shell scripts with TypeScript (checkout my library [jsh](https://github.com/bradymholt/jsh)!) and to use TypeScript with Actions, I've usually created a script file and then called it separately.
 This requires checking out files from the repo which slows the workflow down and I prefer having most everything in the workflow file itself unless it is more complex.

 Recently, I came across a pattern, using [ts-node](https://typestrong.org/ts-node/), to run TypeScript that is defined inline from the workflow file.
 It looks like this: